-Parents
+Parents of LGBTs

 There are many different ways in which parents respond to finding out that their child is lesbian, gay, bisexual or transgender (LGBT).

-* It can range from total acceptance with parents not only accepting their child but also wanting to know more about what it is like for them, providing support and understanding, joining Family and Friends of Lesbians and Gays (FFLAG) and challenging societal homophobia and transphobia.
+* It can range from total acceptance with parents wanting to know more about what it is like for their child so that they can provide support and understanding.

 * At the other extreme there are families who totally reject their child, throw them out of the family home and never speak to them ever again.